Central Body Components

 Shape

-You can select a shape profile for the central body from the Shape menu.
-There are three basic shape types in Astrogator, which are described in the following table.
+You can view and edit (for an editable central body component) a shape profile for the central body from the Shape menu.
+There are three basic shape types in the Astrogator capability, described in the following table.

 Central Body Shapes